truthcoin/www.truthcoin.info/faq/index.md

 ### Why don't you...?

-The idea I published was not my **first** idea for a Trustless PM, it was my **best**.
+The idea I published was not my **first** idea for a P2P PM, it was my **best**.
 I probably *did* think of whatever you have in mind, but feel free to ask anyway (if you'd like to know why I didn't select it).

 Prompts: